boylesoftware/bsjs/README.md

 	* **message.loading**

 		Message temporarily displayed in the table content area while the table is waiting for a response from the back-end.
-The default is "Loading&hellip;" ("Loading...").
+The default is "Loading&amp;hellip;" ("Loading&hellip;").

 	* **label.sortAsc**

 		Label for the indicator in the table header showing that the table is sorted by this column and the order is ascending.
-The default is "&#x25b2;", which is a triangle pointing up.
+The default is "&amp;#x25b2;", which is a triangle pointing up ("&#x25b2;").

 	* **label.sortDesc**

 		Label for the indicator in the table header showing that the table is sorted by this column and the order is descending.
-The default is "&#x25bc;", which is a triangle pointing down.
+The default is "&amp;#x25bc;", which is a triangle pointing down ("&#x25bc;").

 Alternatively, instead of overriding resources in the `BSJS.table` parameter, the defaults can be modified by setting the appropriate keys in the global `BSJS.defaultResources` object.